-As a general rule share class B SEK and B EUR do not distribute additional dividend.
+As a general rule the share classes do not distribute additional dividend.
 However, the management company can decide on distributing dividends to unitholders if, in the management company's opinion, it is necessary to take advantage of the unitholders' joint interests.
 Dividends are then distributed on a suitable day and to the extent that is considered appropriate.
 For the dividends accruing in a fund unit, the management company will, following any deductions for withholding tax, purchase new units on behalf of unitholders who are registered to receive fund units on the day set aside for this purpose.
 The dividend on behalf of a fund unitholder - following any tax deductions - will instead be paid to the unitholder.
 Such a request must be carried out on the day determined by the management company, if not before.